muratk5n/thirdwave/en/2009/09/modern-history-of-kurds-mcdowall.md

 The Evren Coup

 The military coup of 1980 had already brought a more stringent regime to Kurdistan.
-The army had had relatively little to do with the struggle between Left and Right on university campuses and in the slums and, apart from Korea (1950-52), Cyprus (1974) and its role within NATO, its prime experience and justification over half a century had been in holding the Kurds down.
+The army's [prime experience and justification].. apart from Korea (1950-52), Cyprus (1974) and its role within NATO.. over half a century had been in holding the Kurds down.
 It was natural therefore for the army to focus on Kurdistan but by its methods it helped fulfil its own worst fears.

 First, it tried to stifle Kurdish culture.
 In October 1983 it introduced Law 2932 prohibiting the use of Kurdish.
-Already the term 'Kurdish' was such a bogey that the law found a form of words to make its prohibition explicit without mentioning the offending wordY Such a prohibition primarily affected the literate and activist classes.
+Already the term 'Kurdish' was such a bogey that the law found a form of words to make its prohibition explicit without mentioning the offending word.
+Such a prohibition primarily affected the literate and activist classes.
 But the administration went further to remind the illiterates too that alI trace of Kurdish identity was to be banned...